Derived Moduli Spaces of Nonlinear PDEs: Singular Propagations: Microlocal analysis and sheaf propagation

-When considering elliptic or hyperbolic operators one can modify the definition of the characteristic varieties to also encode the directions of (non)-propagation for their solutions.
-Then, hyperbolicity appears as a geometric condition of the characteristic variety.
-Let $M$ be a real manifold with complexification $X.$ A coherent $\mathcal{D}_X$-module $\mathcal{M}$ is \emph{elliptic} if $\mathring{T}_M^*X\cap Char(\mathcal{M})=\emptyset$, or equivalently,
+Results in this subsection apply to PDEs given by elliptic or hyperbolic operators, defining $\D$-modules of the corresponding type.
+By modifying characteristic varieties, one may encode the directions of (non)-propagation for their solutions.
+In particular, hyperbolicity appears as a geometric condition on $Char,$ as we now explain.